The Code 3 Podcast is hosted and produced by Scott Orr and comes to you from sunny Phoenix, Arizona.

 But he is determined not to let that stand in the way.

-Scott doesn’t pretend to be a firefighter (although he’s attended a couple of Fire Department Citizen’s Academies–including one where he was the only student who asked to pull a supply line and make the hydrant), but he has a deep respect for the men and women of the fire service.
+Scott doesn’t pretend to be a firefighter (although he’s attended a couple of Fire Department Citizen’s Academies–including one where he was the only student who asked to pull a supply line and catch the hydrant), but he has a deep respect for the men and women of the fire service.

 Like a lot of fire service professionals of his generation, Scott also was (and is) a fan of the 1970s TV series “Emergency!”